-If you’ve signed up for my newsletter, you know that, in the first email, I ask you to send me your #1 copywriting problem…
+If you’ve ever signed up for anything from Copyhackers, I’ve likely asked you to send me your #1 copywriting problem…

 The two most common copywriting challenges I hear are:

 - “How can I write copy faster?”